chrisciampoli/chriscal/README.md

-ChrisCal - A minimal jQuery Calendar plugin - You render it your way
+ChrisCal - A minimal jQuery Calendar
 ====